Advocating for others and ourselves

 There’s an art and science to become an advocate.
 There are times when the treatment by the medical industry system of a loved one or you overwhelm.
 We all need help, someone, to advocate especially when the condition includes pain.
 If a spouse or next of kin or caregiver becomes responsible, it will make Western medical treatments easier.
 Jobs will include; talking with doctors and healthcare professionals, noticing side effects and symptoms, getting there and being there during treatment/procedures, even helping with bills and talking to the insurance companies.
 And dealing well with daily annoyances.
 For all those jobs an advocate is going to need documentation to back them up.

 Make sure that there is a clear plan of how the person in treatment wants things to happen today and in the future.
 This might be a tough conversation to have, but it’s a necessary one.
 Do it as soon as the overwhelming health care system has to be dealt with.
 Make a plan immediately, don’t wait.
 This isn’t a conversation that should be put off even for a moment.
 And most certainly needs to happen before ANY treatment options are undertaken.

 And do this before there is any possible loss of decision-making ability.

-The next of kin and caregiver need to know any wishes, desires on treatment, how the patient wants their life and well-being handled in the event something in the treatment goes wrong.
+The next of kin and caregiver needs to know any wishes, desires on treatment & how the patient wants their life and well-being handled in the event something in the treatment goes wrong.
 Everyone needs to have a will, but many of us wait.
 Don’t wait, call a lawyer, now.
 The legal implications of illness could also mean; living wills, Do Not Resuscitate (DNR) form, Power of Attorney (POA) and advanced directives.
 When applicable to the family, the financial and medical situation an understanding of the law and personal implications is important.
 In short, advocates may need to become their voice if they no longer have one and we need to be legally able to do so.

 Part of being an advocate requires open communication, not just with the loved one but also with care providers.
 Doctors must know their wishes, stated in a clear manner, with documents drafted by a legal professional.